ComwrapUkReply/ue-multitenant-root/blocks/experience-fragment/README.md

 - `path` (string) - The path to the fragment page

 **Returns:**
-- `Promise<HTMLElement|null>` - The root element containing all sections, or null if loading fails
+- `Promise<HTMLElement|null>` - The main element containing all sections, or null if loading fails

 **Example:**
 ```javascript